Skip to main content

 Example clinical scenario

-A 44-year-old man is referred to hospital due to progressive decline in his kidney function.
-His eGFR has dropped from 60 ml/min/1.73m2 to 36 ml/min/1.73m2 in the last ten years.
-A kidney biopsy shows tubulointerstitial fibrosis and kidney ultrasound shows small, echogenic kidneys.
-He does not have haematuria and urine PCR is 28 mg/mmol Cr.
-He has had multiple episodes of gout, the first of which was in his early 20s.
+A 44-year-old man is referred due to a progressive decline in his kidney function (eGFR dropped from 60 ml/min/1.73m2 to 36 ml/min/1.73m2 over ten years).
+A biopsy shows tubulointerstitial fibrosis and ultrasound shows small, echogenic kidneys.
+Urine PCR is 28 mg/mmol Cr and he has no haematuria.
+He has had multiple episodes of gout since his early 20s.
 His father and a paternal aunt (both deceased) had chronic kidney disease with uncertain cause and had dialysis in their 60s.

 When to consider genomic testing